-Call statistics as specified in Section 1.3.1.1.I.7.d.iv; and
+Call statistics as specified in Section 1.3.1.1.I.7.d.iv;

+Staffing levels; and

 Number of calls transferred to other IME Units, Agency divisions, or State agencies, as well as who they were transferred to.

 The Contractor shall monitor the quality and accuracy of the Contractor’s communications in accordance with the Agency-approved quality assurance plan.

-The Contractor shall submit a report to the Agency on management of communications, to include timeliness and accuracy of responses, on a quarterly and annual basis.
+The Contractor shall submit a report to the Agency on management of communications, to include timeliness and accuracy of responses, on a monthly, quarterly and annual basis.

 Iowa Health and Wellness Plan (IHAWP) and Dental Wellness Plan Support.